MarkJGx/markjgx.github.io/_posts/2024-03-19-nanite-debugging-stats.md

 Scene is ["Corridor" by Dylan Browne](https://x.com/DylserX/status/1685927605701406721?s=20).

 That's it.
-P.S: when I started writing this article I wanted to make it into a bigger thing exploring ShaderPrint and its implementation, however that would have taken orders of magnitude more time than just this initial piece.
+P.S: when I started writing this article I wanted to make it into a bigger thing exploring ShaderPrint and its implementation, however that would have taken an order of magnitude time longer than just this initial piece.
 Hope this helps.